OsmondOlive/bioflowhub/_posts/2026-05-09-5-most-impactful-health-habits.md

 ## The Bottom Line

 None of this is revolutionary.
-Sleep well, eat whole foods, move your body, manage stress, and stay informed about your health.
+Sleep well, eat whole foods, move your body, manage stress, and pay attention to what is happening inside before it becomes a problem.
 The gap between knowing and doing is where most people get stuck.

 Pick one of these five.
 Focus on it for 30 days.
 Then add another.
 That is the whole strategy.